ZedZeroth/CRAGenerator/README.md

 ## 3. Infrastructure

-This folder contains any "horizontal" cross-domain interfaces or services that are not restricted to a single domain.
+This folder contains any "horizontal" cross-domain / systemwide interfaces or services that are not restricted to a single domain.